tom-james-watson/wtp-ext/README.md

 The extension depends on the experimental APIs provided by [libdweb](https://github.com/mozilla/libdweb/).
 As such, **[Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/all/?q=English%20(US)) must be installed on your machine in order to run the extension**.

-On mac, simply download Firefox Nightly and install it to `/Applications`.
+On mac and windows, simply install Firefox Nightly as normal and `web-ext` will handle the rest.

 On linux, `firefox-nightly` must be available in your path.
 For example: